lytics/pathforajs/docs/docs/display_conditions.md

 The `displayConditions` key controls how, when, and for how long any single module is displayed/hidden.
 All options can be combined with one-another for maximum control.
 Each module requires its own set of `displayConditions`.
 By default all modules will leverage `showOnInit`.
-Upon configuring another options this init based display is automatically disabled unless explicitly defined again in the module config.
+Once other display conditions are set, they will override this default.

 ``` javascript